PaulConyngham/jekyll-now/about.md

 ### Neural Networks Revisited.

-June 2014 I returned to New Zealand after living in Canada for a year - the first thing I tried to do was get a Masters in
+In June 2014 I returned to New Zealand after living in Canada for a year.
+The first thing I tried to do was get a Masters in
 Machine Learning.
 Again, you have to bare in mind that Machine Learning was not hyped yet.
 The hype was definitely NOT
 real.
 I went around to 6 different professors at Victoria University, Wellington to try & pitch my idea of using the